dwgnr/ki-zentrum.github.io/_pages/cluster.md

 - Monitor the results and behavior of your jobs on a regular basis to prevent wasting resources.
 - Manually terminate unnecessary jobs instead of waiting until the time limit is reached.
 - Optimize performance by running short test jobs before committing resources to longer tasks.
 We recommend using the `seff <jobid>` command on completed jobs to get a quick overview of your resource efficiency.
 - When using GPUs, make sure each GPU is properly utilized (a simple way to check is via the `nvidia-smi` command).
+Additional information can be found in the [Working with NVIDIA GPUs Section](user-guide/#working-with-nvidia-gpus) of our User Guide.
-- Minimize I/O operations on slow file systems like NFS.
+- Minimize I/O operations on slow file systems like NFS and try copying your data to fast node-local SSDs instead.
 - Remember that this is a multi-user environment.
 Blocking resources without using them affects your colleagues and fellow students.
 - Before reaching out for assistance, read the [FAQs](#faqs) and [User Guide](user-guide) carefully.
 Many common problems are already discussed there.
 - In case you still need assistance, contact our administrators at [kiz-slurm@th-nuernberg.de](mailto:kiz-slurm@th-nuernberg.de).